samsonloftin/samsonloftin.github.io/README.md

 - [Android Basics Nanodegree by Google](https://confirm.udacity.com/TTNWDSXN) *10/10/2017*
 - Howard Slatoff Trust Award *04/09/2015*
   - Awarded at the *In the Dark: New Media Works* exhibition at California State University East Bay for my short film, [The Gameboy](https://youtu.be/e2kZOTx0UCE).

-## Future Updates

-- [ ] Upload Android Apps from Nanodegree to Github
-  - [ ] Include in Portfolio
-- [ ] Convert previous visual novels into JavaScript
-  - [ ] Include in Portfolio